Skip to main content

 Set up connection in Snowflake

-3. Click Copy to copy the Snowflake command.
+1. In your Atlan workspace, navigate to Workflow > Marketplace > Atlan Lakehouse > View connection details.
+For Snowflake setup, click the Copy button next to the Snowflake command.
 The command is pre-filled with your tenant-specific details, including the Catalog URL and configuration parameters for the Iceberg REST Catalog API.

 -- Create catalog integration